Standard English Conventions · ~26% of Reading & Writing

 The three main errors tested are the comma splice (two independent clauses joined with only a comma), the run-on or fused sentence (two independent clauses with no punctuation or connective), and the fragment (a clause that cannot stand alone presented as if it can).
 For comma splices, the correction options are: replace the comma with a semicolon; replace the comma with a period (or other sentence-ending punctuation); add a coordinating conjunction (for, and, nor, but, or, yet, so—FANBOYS) after the comma; or turn one independent clause into a dependent clause with a subordinating conjunction.

-Semicolons are the most commonly misused punctuation mark on the SAT.
+Semicolons are the most commonly misused punctuation mark on the test.
 A semicolon joins two independent clauses—both the clause before and after the semicolon must be able to stand as a complete sentence.
 Colons introduce elaboration, lists, or explanations; the clause before a colon must be independent.
 Dashes can serve multiple functions: a single dash can introduce an explanation or abrupt shift, and a pair of dashes sets off a parenthetical phrase.
 Em dashes are more emphatic than commas and less formal than parentheses.

 Subordinating conjunctions (although, because, since, while, when, after, before, if, unless, until, whereas) turn an independent clause into a dependent one, creating a dependent-clause + independent-clause structure that is grammatically complete.
 The conjunction must be semantically appropriate—'although' signals contrast, 'because' signals cause, 'after' signals sequence.
 Choosing the wrong subordinating conjunction creates a grammatically legal sentence but a logically wrong one.